cssu/cssu.ca/content/events/semi-formal/index.md

 - When: TBA
 - Where: TBA

 The CSSU is bringing back the semi-formal this year.
-Details to be annouced soon.
+Details to be announced soon.
 We anticipate it happening the weekend of March 22nd-24th.